 Breakfasts are by invitation only.
 To learn more about attending a future breakfast, please contact Johanna Bonewitz at firstname.lastname@example.org.

 Please join us for a breakfast conversation with Andrea Flynn and Alexis McGill Johnson.
-Flynn and Johnson will make the case that improving the economic security of women and families—paramount in this election cycle and for ensuring our national economic wellbeing—will require securing and expanding access to comprehensive reproductive health care.
+Flynn and Johnson will make the case that progressives must do more to counter the anti-choice ideologies and policies that threaten the health, economic security, and safety of American women and their families.

 The Next American Economy – October 2015

 Is the internet the new factory?
 Are we heading towards a post-employment world?
 Will Americans still go to college in 2040?
 Bo Cutter’s Next American Economy project focuses on the likely impact of technology on American workers, businesses, and society over the next 25 years.

 Felicia Wong led a discussion with Bo Cutter on the emerging patterns that are likely to shape work and the workplace over the next several decades.
 Together they also addressed the need for a new commitment to entrepreneurship and institutions to help manage the welfare of entrepreneurs and employees of the growing “gig” economy.

 The Future of Work in America – June 2015